diegofss11/crypto-bot/README.md

 - Binance

 ## Fields information
-- API Key - Information necessary to access your account.
-It will be saved on your localstorage if the order is submited correctly.
 - Exchange - All the avaiable exchanges
 - Coins - All the avaiable coins in a specific exchange
+- API Key/Secret Key - Information necessary to access your account.
+It will be saved on your localstorage if the order is submited correctly.
+- BTC Balance - Your bitcoint balance from the selected exchange
 - BTC Amount - Amount of the coin to be purchased in BTC amount
   - 25%, 50%, 75%, 100% - Based on your BTC balance